What are Character Roles?

 Antagonist

-The antagonist also serves as a vehicle that brings and fosters the story’s themes and messages.
+The antagonist also serves as a vehicle for the story’s themes and messages.
+But they often depict the message’s dark, complex, and ugly side.

 Deuteragonist

-Primary Purpose: Be consistently there for the protagonist and be highly involved with the protagonist’s life.
+Primary Purpose: Be there for the protagonist and help them get to the end of their road.

 Tertiary